 \subsection{Procedure}

-We developed a web application to conduct this study remotely.
+We conducted this study remotely via a web application.
 This allowed us to ensure participant safety during the COVID-19 pandemic.
 The application first walked participants through informed consent and a demographic questionnaire.
-It then provided instructions for the first of the three counterbalanced conditions; the ordering of conditions was predetermined based on participant number.
-To familiarize participants with the voices and their locations for each condition, we included a button for each voice on the instruction page, as shown in \cref{instructions-figure}.
+It then provided instructions for the first of the three counterbalanced conditions; the ordering of conditions was determined based on participant number.

+To familiarize participants with the voices and their locations for each condition, we included a button for each voice on the instruction page (\cref{instructions-figure}).
 When clicked, these buttons played audio speaking their voice number (e.g.~Voice 1 played the text-to-speech for ``Voice 1'').
-We synthesized the voice number using the corresponding voice, and spatially located each voice in its position for the current condition.
+We synthesized the voice number using the corresponding voice and spatially located each voice in its position for the current condition.
 We required participants click all four buttons before they could proceed.
 They were allowed to listen to each voice as many times as they wanted.
-The instructions also requested that participants wear headphones for the study.
+The instructions also asked participants to wear headphones for the study.
 Participants completed this instruction process at the start of each condition.

 Next, participants completed six practice trials.
 They were first shown the target word.
 When the participant was ready, they clicked a button and the audio for the trial was played.
 They were shown six buttons: ``Not Present'', the four voices, and ``I Don't Know'' (see \cref{interface-figure}).
 To keep the interface consistent between trials, all four voice buttons were shown regardless of the number of voices in the trial's audio.
 If the participant answered correctly, they proceeded to the next trial.
 Otherwise, the correct response was shown and the participant repeated the practice trial until they responded correctly.
 The purpose of this was to ensure that participants were familiar with the voices that were being presented.